TheKindheartedGuineapigs/angular-project/project-description-v.md

 		- List of `Advertisements`
 			- Each list item contains photo, name, price, and location
 			- Each list item has "View details" button
 		- Options for filtering
 			- By name, date, price, city, etc.
 		- items based on publisher rating of that category can be on top of the list
 		- Content is paged/chunked
 	- ### Product details page
 		- Contains detailed product description
+			- photo
+			- title
+			- price
+			- category
+			- description
+			- location
-			- `Advertisement` photo, title, price, description, location, publisher details etc.
+			- publisher details
 		- (?)
 "Send message DM to publisher" button
 		- Redirects to a page where the `Buyer` and `Seller` "negotiate" terms
 		- If the logged user == `Advertisement.owner` has "Edit advertisement button"
 	- ### Product messages page (Seller asking the buyer about terms, additional details)
 		- Accessed via the "Send message about this advertisement" button in the Product details page
 		- `Seller` is able to send a message about the given `Advertisement`